 Gracias: Thank you.

 Mi hotel es cerca de X: My hotel is close to X.

 There are Uber Drivers in the Wee Hours of the Morning

-We’ve needed to call Uber for early morning flights and had no problem getting one at 4 AM, even at Yeison’s neighborhood in Heredia.
+We’ve needed to call Uber for early morning flights and had no problem getting one at 4 AM in San Jose.
 So don’t worry too much if it’s late in the night or super early in the morning, we’ve never had a problem calling an Uber at 11 PM or 4 AM.